mthpvg/ez-web/0-hello-world/README.md

 # Hello World

-- Open the index.html file with a browser
+- In the file explorer, open the *0-hello-world/index.html* file with a browser.
+Double click on it should do it.
+- In the text editor, find the *index.html* file under the *0-hello-world* directory
 - Change the string "Hello World" to something else
-- Save the file
+- Save the file, `CMD-S`
-- In the browser, refresh the page, the shortcut is `CMD-R`
+- Back in the browser, refresh/reload the page, `CMD-R`
 - Congratulations!

-It does not do much, but it does not cost much either.
+Impressive not, I know.

 [Go to the next step](./1-html)